pantheon-systems/documentation/source/_docs/guides/new-relic-deploys.md

 7. Once you've tested and confirmed there are no issues, deploy your new commit to Test and Live.
 From now on, your deploys will be recorded in New Relic.

 ## Conclusion
-This is a fast way to integrated New Relic and Pantheon.
+This is a fast way to integrate New Relic and Pantheon.
 The [Quicksilver Examples](https://github.com/pantheon-systems/quicksilver-examples) repository provides many more ways to automate development, so please take advantage of them and extend them to fit your workflow.